RJDennis/ChebyshevApprox.jl/README.md

 Julia code to approximate continuous functions using Chebyshev polynomials.

 In many applications it is important to be able to approximate accurately continuous functions of several variables.
-This code can approximate functions that depend upon as many as five variables.
+This code can approximate functions that depend upon as many as six variables.
 Chebyshev nodes in the [1.0, -1.0] interval are computed using the command

 nodes = chebyshev_nodes(n)